Private locations ๐

 Ensure that these variables are correctly configured to comply with your network policies.
 This setup allows the synthetic tests to communicate securely and efficiently in a controlled network environment.

-When using a private runner, it’s important to correctly configure the proxy settings to avoid issues with browser-based tests.
-The following steps should be followed when setting up their environment:
+When using a private runner, itโs important to correctly configure the proxy settings to avoid issues with browser-based tests.
+Follow these steps when setting up the environment of the private runners:

 Ensure proper no_proxy setup: